bandframework/bandframework/software/BRICK/README.md

 contact the development team is to create a new issue or pull request.
 Let us know if something isn't working for you or if there's a feature you'd like to see added.

+## Testing

+The [README](https://github.com/odell/brick/blob/main/README.md) file in the BRICK repository describes how the tests can be run.
+IMPORTANT: Those tests rely on a locally installed copy of AZURE2.